stooshiev/battlecode25/README.md

    subdirectory and follow the README file included there.
 - `python/`
    Scaffold for the Python engine.
 If Python is your preferred language, please use this subdirectory and follow the README file included there.

+Keep in mind, Python is **EXPERIMENTAL**, and not eligible to participate against other java bots.
+Please see the website for more details.